Letters from Lodi

 2019 Mikami Vineyards, Mokelumne River-Lodi Petite Sirah — An extraordinarily sleek and lively Petite Sirah whose dark sweet fruit, limber tannins, and accenting spice make it a perfect companion for jambalaya, gumbo, or any other Southern dish of joy and verve.

-Mettler Family Vineyards, Lodi Copacetic Gig 5 [Best of Class winner in "Zinfandel Leading Red Blend" category] —While grand in ripeness and approachability, this wine is a mystery for its curious name and lack of vintage and varietal, two standards that Americans customarily expect in their wine purchases.
+Mettler Family Vineyards, Lodi Copacetic Gig 5 [Best of the Class winner in "Zinfandel Leading Red Blend" category] —While grand in ripeness and approachability, this wine is a mystery for its curious name and lack of vintage and varietal, two standards that Americans customarily expect in their wine purchases.
 Gamblers, however, will be rewarded here with a wine of mature red fruit, dried tobacco leaves, retreating tannins, and an abiding composure that only adds to its mystique.

 2020 Jeff Runquist, Liberty Oaks Vineyard Jahant-Lodi Tempranillo — None of the melancholy that often attends Tempranillo is evident in this exceptionally fragrant and spirited take on the variety.
 It has joyous fruit, minerality, flowers, and a seam of coal-like earthiness in a package svelte and athletic.